Cardiovascular disease in women: Causes

 Uncoupling of Mitochondrial electron transport chain: The mitochondria contribute to the levels of ROS we see within our body.
-Not only does it produce it, but is also vulnerable to the damage caused by ROS.
-It also is a key player of cell function in the cardiovascular system.
+Not only does it produce it, but it is also vulnerable to ROS-induced damage.
+It is also a key player of cell function in the cardiovascular system.
 With this damage to the mitochondria, the cell's function may be altered as not enough energy is being produced as needed, thus hindering the cell's ability to function optimally.
 These events create a disastrous feedback loop where further mitochondrial damage results in increased ROS production, which furthers the damage and contributes to the risk of developing CVD.

 Immune cell infiltration and cytokines: A large contributing risk factor to the development of CVD is the production of plaque, also known as atherogenesis or atherosclerosis.
 This condition is known to involve multiple inflammatory cascades from the immune system responding to varying pathogens.
 Elevated inflammatory cytokines, including interleukin-6 and tumor necrosis factor-⍺, initiate a cascade conducive to plaque production.